k5iogura/RealSenseD400/README.md

 **Continue from above "Break security holds" section**

-# Benchmark test of FPS or msec on several types of ARM-Board and IntelPC with D435
+# Benchmark detection task estimation for FPS or msec on several types of ARM-Board and IntelPC with D435
 BenchMark means name of using python script.

 - Arria10SoC(A9 dual) with D435 Realsense